 Besides returning descriptions of Row data and the data itself, TDS provides a token data stream type for the server to send error and informational messages to the client.
 These are the ERROR token data stream and the INFO token data stream.
-For more details, see section 2.2.7.9 and section 2.2.7.12, respectively.
+For more details, see sections 2.2.7.10 and 2.2.7.13, respectively.